endfront/LayJS/doc/spec.markdown

 Below are formation arguments for corresponding formations:

   - "onebelow"
-    - gap: specifies the distance in pixels to be kept vertically between consecutive Levels
+    - gap: distance in pixels to be kept vertically between consecutive Levels
   - "totheight"
-    - gap: specifies the distance in pixels to be kept horizontally between consecutive Levels
+    - gap: distance in pixels to be kept horizontally between consecutive Levels
+  - "grid"
+    - hgap: distance in pixels to be kept horizontally
+    - vgap: distance in pixels to be kept vertically
+    - columns: number of columns

 Formation Creation: